igorbrigadir/twitter-advanced-search/README.md

 I have no idea how Twitter decides what should match `filter:news`, my guess is that it's based on a list of whitelisted domain names, as tweets from anyone can appear as long as they link to a news site, no idea if this list is public.
 No idea if or how this filter changed over time.
 But we can try to retrieve tweets and see. `lang:und` will match most empty tweets or tweets with a single number or link. `filter:safe` presumably uses the User setting "Contains Sensitive Content" - but may also apply to specific tweets somehow.

 It would be great to be able to reliably find Promoted tweets - this may be possible with some of the card searches.
+Tweets composed in Twitter Ads are available with `source:twitter_ads` but other promoted tweets may not have been created with that app.

 I'd also like to search for Collections (Timelines) and Moments, but this seems to work ok with just `url:` searches. eg: `url:twitter.com/i/events` and `url:twitter.com/i/moments` (I think the difference is events are curated?) but `url:twitter.com url:timelines` has many false positives.